 |

-If the Hypertext Wizard was started with administrator privileges,
+If the Hypertext Wizard was started with administrator rights, the

-the assignment of the RTFC Braille Viewer as a display and print
+association of the RTFC Braille Viewer as the display and print program

-click on "Explorer".
-If "RtfcView" is assigned as
+If "RtfcView" is assigned as the viewer program, this also

-the viewer, the RTFC printer driver for the Braille and Plain text
+restores the RTFC printer driver for the "Braille" and "Text

 |